aister/Mashu/README.md

 - Time conversion: the message shouldn't have **current** in the content, but provide a hh:mm format time instead.
 This will convert time from a timezone to local, or local to timezone.
 From timezone to timezone isn't yet supported
 - **NOTE:** Currently we only support PST / PDT, EST / EDT, DST and GMT/UTC-type timezone.

+### Twitter
+Grab the updates from FGO English Twitter.
+At the moment, this will have 2 modes:
+- Get pinned post: the message should have **pinned** or **pin** in the content.
+The bot will give you the link to the pinned post.
+- Get latest post: the message shouldn't have **pinned** or **pin** in the content.
+The bot will get the latest post, ignoring the pinned post if there's any.

+### Translate
+Translate from any language (that Google Translate supported) into English, the part that needs translating should be put inside the quotation marks.

+### Stat
+Give a overview of the stat of the bot, how much memory it is using, and other stats as well.

 ## Special Commands
 These "commands" doesn't use the prefix, and are put in the bot in order to give the bot some sort of pseudo-personality.
 - messages with the content including `thx mashu`, `thanks mashu` or `thank you mashu` will make Mashu say "you're welcome"
 - messages with the content including `it's ok, mashu` will make Mashu say "I'll try better next time"
 - messages with the content including `right, mashu` will make Mashu agreeing with you
 - messages with the content including `good job mashu`, `gj mashu` or `nice, mashu` will make Mashu blush and say thanks

+## Other
+Messages that started with the prefix, but didn't fall into any categories above, will also be replied with an AI-ish response.
+However as the bot is still new and there might be errors in the way it detects and inteprets intentions, the replies might not make sense sometimes :P